musa-5090-spring-2024/course-info/week05/exercises/ex_load_data_into_bigquery.md

 4. Copy your data to native BigQuery tables
     - Create a dataset in your GCP project named `phl`
     - Copy the data from your external tables using a `CREATE TABLE AS ...` statement
-3. Create a few maps in Carto:
+3. Create a few maps in Carto.
+Show the parcel polygons instead of just points by joining with the PWD Parcels dataset:
-    - Find hotspots of properties that have been sold in the last 5 years
+    - Find hotspots of properties that have been sold in the last 5 years (see the OPA dataset)
-    - Find hotspots of properties that have been rezoned within the last 3 years
+    - Find hotspots of properties that have been rezoned within the last 3 years (see the L&I dataset)
-    - Find recently sold properties within a a half kilometer of a rail station
+    - Find recently sold properties within a a half kilometer of a rail station (you'll need to load in station info from SEPTA's GTFS dataset as well)